Gnanesh45/M3_WiperControlSystem/README.md

 # SWOT Analysis
 ## Strength
 * Visibility
-* The wiper does not stop in the middle of the window during drive.
+* The wiper does not stop in the middle of window during drive.
 * Safety

 ## Weakness